 The year 2013 saw something of a revolution for Nintendo's accidental fighting game masterpiece, with two huge events converging to elevate the community beyond all expectation.
 The nine-part documentary The Smash Brothers dropped, boosting the then-dwindling grassroots community with a huge influx of new players.
-This combined with the Spirit Bomb moment in the Evo 2013 donation drive for breast cancer, granting SSBM a place at the tournament.
-Fast forward three years and Evo 2016, taking place in Las Vegas from the 15th to the 17th of July, is set to be the biggest SSBM tournament of all time.
+This, combined with the Spirit Bomb moment in the Evo 2013 donation drive for breast cancer, granted SSBM a place at the tournament.
+Fast-forward three years, and Evo 2016, taking place in Las Vegas from July 15 to 17, is set to be the biggest SSBM tournament of all time.

 Nobody could have predicted the growth that the SSBM scene saw in 2013, or that it's seen since.
 For starters, it was an outcast among fighting games.
 Traditional fighters tend to have more adult aesthetics, and Nintendo has a reputation for being childish among hardcore gamers.
 Not to mention the completely different take that SSBM offers on fighting games.
 As a dedicated member of the competitive community, I've often felt that it was the plight of our community to remain on the periphery.

-My own career as a competitive Melee player started on the morning of the 25th of May 2002, a Saturday.
-I was a Nintendo fanboy, 13 years old and desperately awaiting the arrival of SSBM in the post.
-In the ten minutes I had to play the game before my tennis lesson I picked a newcomer to the series, Princess Peach, and floated around on the Kirby stage, Green Greens.
+My own career as a competitive Melee player started on the morning of Saturday, May 25, 2002.
+I was a Nintendo fanboy, 13 years old, and desperately awaiting the arrival of SSBM in the mail.
+In the ten minutes I had to play the game before my tennis lesson, I picked a newcomer to the series, Princess Peach, and floated around on the Kirby stage, Green Greens.
 Instantly, it felt far better than the original Super Smash Bros. had on the Nintendo 64.
 Almost exactly five years later, and with countless hours sunk into it, I was utterly convinced that I was the best player to ever touch a Smash Bros. game.
 Time to find a tournament, then.

 Article continues after the video below

-In May 2007, aged 18, I walked into a working men's club in Yeovil, Somerset.
+In May 2007, at age 18, I walked into a working men's club in Yeovil, Somerset.
 The room was full of smoke and glowering men, a fine location for some Melee competition.
-I would "drown in pools" at this tournament – which means I went out in the round robin stage.
+I would "drown in pools" at this tournament—which means I went out in the round-robin stage.
 Evidently, I was not quite as good as I thought I was.
 Undeterred, I plugged away at the game for several years, reaching the lofty heights of the British top three and a top 20 ranking for Europe.
 I never pictured myself at the age of 27 and wanting to compete at this game more than ever.
 Yet here I am.

 A core mechanic that stands out among other fighting games I've played is the control SSBM grants a player after you take a hit from your opponent.
 Directional Influence, or DI, plays a huge part in defining a player's skill, and can dictate the outcome of competitive games.
 Melee also grants the player analogue control of the characters in the air, even after jumping.
 This is vastly different to traditional 2D fighters such as the Street Fighter and King of Fighters series, which have fixed animations for forward and backward jumps.
 I couldn't say how many variations of a back jump the analogue controls of SSBM allow for, there are so many.